manymoments/manymoments.github.io/_posts/2019-12-15-consensus-model-for-FLP.md

 ### The existence of an initial uncommitted configuration

-With the new definitions, one way to state the validity property is: if all non-faulty parties have the same input $b$ then that initial configuration must be $b$-committed.
+With these definitions, we can re-state the validity property as:

+**Validity**: if all non-faulty parties have the same input $b$ then that initial configuration must be $b$-committed.

-So perhaps all initial configurations are either 1-committed or 0-committed?
+Are all initial configurations are either 1-committed or 0-committed?
 The following lemma shows that this is not the case: every protocol that can tolerate even one crash failure must have some initial configuration that is *uncommitted*.

 **Lemma 1 ([Lemma 2 of FLP85](https://lamport.azurewebsites.net/pubs/trans.pdf))**: If $\mathcal{P}$ solves agreement against at least one crash failure, then $\mathcal{P}$ has an initial *uncommitted* configuration.

 A recurring  **proof pattern** for showing the existence of an uncommitted configuration will appear many times in these three posts.
 We start by stating it in an abstract manner:

 1. Proof by *contradiction*: assume all configurations are either 1-committed or 0-committed.
 2. Define a notion of *local adjacency* that differ by just one party.
 Find *two adjacent* configurations $C$ and $C'$ such that $C$ is 1-committed and $C'$ is 0-committed.
 3. Reach a contradiction due to an indistinguishability argument between the two adjacent configurations $C$ and $C'$.
 The adjacency allows the adversary to cause indistinguishability via *crashing of just one* party.

 **Proof of the Lemma 1** follows the proof pattern above:

 1. Seeking a contradiction, assume there is no initial configuration that is uncommitted.
 So all initial configurations are either 1-committed or 0-committed.
 2. Define two initial configurations as *$i$-adjacent* if the initial value of all parties other than party $i$ are the same.
-Consider the sequence (or path) of $n+1$ adjacent initial configurations: $(1,\dots,1),(0,1,\dots,1),(0,0,1\dots,1),\dots,(0,\dots,0)$.
-Clearly, the leftmost is 1-committed and the rightmost is 0-committed.
-Obviously, there must be some party $i$ such that the two $i$-adjacent configurations $C,C'$ are 1-committed and 0-committed, respectively.
+Consider the sequence (or path) of $n+1$  initial configurations: $(1,\dots,1),(0,1,\dots,1),(0,0,1,\dots,1),\dots,(0,\dots,0,1), (0,\dots,0)$.
+By the validity property, the leftmost is 1-committed and the rightmost is 0-committed.
+So there must be some party $i$ such that the two $i$-adjacent configurations $C,C'$ are 1-committed and 0-committed, respectively.
 3. Now consider in both configurations $C$ and $C'$ the execution where party $i$ crashes right at the start of the protocol.
 We now have two configurations $\hat{C}, \hat{C'}$.
 Observe that these two configurations are indistinguishable for all non-faulty parties.
 So the non-faulty parties must decide the same value in any future of $\hat{C}$ and $\hat{C'}$.
 This is a contradiction to the assumption that $C$ is 1-committed and ,$C'$ is 0-committed.

 This proves that any protocol $\mathcal{P}$ must have some initial uncommitted configuration.
 The next two posts will use the existence of an initial uncommitted configuration and extend it to more rounds!

 **Proof by example for n=3**:
-Consider the 4 initial configurations $(1,1,1), (0,1,1),(0,0,1),(0,0,0)$.
+For $n=3$ parties consider the 4 initial configurations $(1,1,1), (0,1,1),(0,0,1),(0,0,0)$.
 By validity, configuration $(1,1,1)$ must be 1-committed and configuration $(0,0,0)$ must be 0-committed.
 Seeking a contradiction, let's assume none of the 4 initial configurations is uncommitted.
 So both $(0,1,1)$ and $(0,0,1)$ are committed.
 Since all 4 initial configurations are committed there must be two adjacent configurations that are committed to different values.
 Without loss of generality, assume that $(0,1,1)$ is 1-committed and $(0,0,1)$ is 0-committed.
 Now suppose that in both configurations, party 2 crashes right at the start of the protocol.
 Observe that both configurations look like $(1,CRASH,0)$.
 So both worlds must decide the same, but this is a contradiction because one is 1-committed and the other is 0-committed.

 #### Minimal validity condition